Corporate digitization and Lean Digital: when Process Intelligence meets the power of technology

 3. Digital Agenda: Concrete projects are selected and prioritized based on a careful assessment of feasibility, impact, and return on investment (ROI).

-4. Execution: the phase in which projects come to life, with constant attention to change management and employee engagement, to ensure that new solutions are effectively integrated throughout the value chain.
+4. Execution: This is the phase in which projects come to life, with a constant focus on change management and employee engagement to ensure that the new solutions are effectively integrated throughout the value chain.

 It is crucial to emphasize that, contrary to what one might think, technology is often not the most critical factor.
 The cost of various digital technologies has become affordable even for manufacturing SMEs.
-The most delicate aspect, requiring commitment and time-related resources, is that of organization and human capital management.
-Digital transformation, in fact, entails a disruption in managerial and organizational practices, promoting a more horizontal leadership style and greater collaboration to achieve fully efficient corporate digitization.
+The most delicate aspect—one that requires commitment and time—is organizational management and human capital management.
+Digital transformation, in fact, entails a radical shift in managerial and organizational practices, promoting more horizontal leadership and greater collaboration to achieve fully efficient corporate digitization.
 This requires the development of new interpersonal skills, in addition to the necessary digital competencies.
-It is an extremely interesting challenge for everyone, one that requires vision, courage, and transparency.
+It is an extremely interesting challenge for everyone, one that demands vision, courage, and transparency.

 When process improvement and digital adoption go hand in hand, the benefits are clear and tangible: